PureStorage-OpenConnect/k8s-px-terraform/docs/baremetal/README.md

 ## Adding node to the cluster:

 To add a new node to the cluster you will need to run `add-node.sh` script.
 The script exists in the same folder where you ran the terraform commands to create the cluster.
 So navigate to the folder.

+> Note-1: If you are re-adding the host that was previously a member of another Kubernetes cluster, be sure to reboot it once.

-> Note: The same ssh user will be used which you had provided while setting up the cluster.
+> Note-2: The same ssh user will be used which you had provided while setting up the cluster.
 So make sure it is available on the new node if it was other than the 'root' user.

 Here are the steps to add a new node: